 Kate’s work has focussed on sport, and in particular tennis, over the last few years.
 You may remember that she visited the National Tennis Centre in London in September 2017 to learn more about the Lawn Tennis Association’s work and to meet with children who’ve benefitted from their ‘Tennis for Kids’ campaign.

 And here is a picture of Kate arriving at Bond Primary School in London in January of this year.
 The Duchess visited to see the work of the Wimbledon Junior Tennis Initiative.

-In July, you’ll always find Kate in the Royal Box watching the Wimbledon Championships.
+In July, you’ll always find Kate in Prince George was born a few weeks after the tournament.).
 The Duchess has attended frequently since joining the Royal Family.
-In fact, she’s only missed one year under doctor’s orders, as she was heavily pregnant (Prince George was born a few weeks after the tournament.)
+In fact, she’s only missed one year under doctor’s orders, as she was heavily pregnant (

 In 2017, Kate took part in a BBC documentary about Wimbledon, during which she spoke about her love of tennis.
 She explained that she grew up watching the championships from a young age and that it inspired her to get involved with the sport.